JeffML/the_blog/content/posts/2021-09-30-how-to-dynamically-update-a-react-component-do-other-stuff-simultaneously.md

 }
 ```

 This new generator creates a worker thread, tells it to "Go!", and awaits responses.
-Unless the worker asks to be terminated, each response (an item is assume) is tacked onto the items state.
-The code for the worker thread (also named itemsGenerator3 \[sorry]) resides in a public folder on the website (not with the source folder).
+Unless the worker asks to be terminated, each response (an item is assumed) is tacked onto the `items` state.
+The code for the worker thread (also named `itemsGenerator3, `**sorry**) resides in a public folder on the website (**not** stashed in the application source folder).

 ```javascript
 const arr = ["nnn", "ooo", "ppp", "qqq"];